soi-20/brains/_posts/2018-11-06-the-two-narratives.md

 Founders should have a goal on the horizon, a vision, and then validate parts of that vision along the way.
 Note that Peter advises starting small with an offering that can monopolize a small market, then grow the eventual company out of that.

-The real difference between these two types of vision are: You choose to run faster or jump higher?
+The real difference between these two types of vision are: You choose to run faster or jump higher at the beginning of the game?